kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 ### Importing Services

-To consume a supercluster service, users will use the domain name associated with their `ServiceExport`.
+To consume a supercluster service, users will use the domain name associated with their mutli-cluster service (see [DNS](#dns)).
 When the mcs-controller sees a `ServiceExport`, a `ServiceImport` will be introduced in each cluster to represent the imported service.
 Users are primarily expected to consume the service via domain name and supercluster VIP, but the `ServiceImport` may be used for imported service discovery via the K8s API and will be used internally as the source of routing and DNS configuration.

 A `ServiceImport` is a service that may have endpoints in other clusters.
 This includes 3 scenarios: